swiftly-solution/documentation/docgen/output/events/gameevents/onbombdefused.md

 ---

 # OnBombDefused
-This event is triggered when bomb_defused is triggered
+This event is triggered when bomb_defused is triggered.
 ::: tabs
 @tab Lua
 ```lua